 Abusers are often charismatic and friendly adults who are in the child's circle of trust and who may have gained the trust of the child's parents as well.
 This is why people were shocked to learn about, for example, the widespread abuse of children by priests in the Catholic Church.
 It's also one of the many reasons why abuse is often underreported, until one person comes forward, leading to a public reckoning, as was the case with former USA Gymnastics doctor Larry Nassar, accused of sexually abusing more than 500 women and girls.

-Another big misconception about this tactic is that grooming behaviour is obvious, easy to spot and therefore avoid.
+Another big misconception about this tactic is that grooming behavior is obvious, easy to spot and therefore avoid.
 "Some erroneously think that they could never fall victim to it, or that they're 'too smart' or 'too emotionally strong' to be manipulated in this way," Dr. Jill McDevitt, a sexologist, sexuality educator, and sexual wellness coach, tells Refinery29.
 But anyone can become a target.

 People also often mistakenly believe that grooming itself must be sexual, but that's not the case.
 "I think sometimes grooming has a connotation that it has to be sexual in nature, and when grooming is looked at that way, it misses how truly manipulative the perpetrator is and how much premeditation goes into child sexual abuse," Marsh says.
 During grooming, an abuser is trying to create an emotional bond that they can later exploit.
 And even in cases where the grooming doesn't lead to overt sexual abuse, it can be harmful, as targets experience manipulation and a false sense of safety with an adult in their life.